cimug-org/CIMTool/README.md

 ## CIMTool Development

-  For developers interested in contributing to the **CIMTool** Project detailed instructions on installing and setting up an Eclipse Integrated Development Environment (IDE) can be found at [CIMTool Development Environment Setup](https://cimtool.ucaiug.io/developers/dev-env-setup/)
+  For developers interested in contributing to the **CIMTool** Project detailed instructions on installing and setting up an Eclipse Integrated Development Environment (IDE) can be found at [CIMTool Development Environment Setup](dev-docs/Includes/DevEnvSetup/DevEnvSetup-README.md).

-  Instructions on packaging and deployment of **CIMTool** as an **Eclipse Product** can be  found at [CIMTool Packaging & Deployment Guide](https://cimtool.ucaiug.io/developers/package-deploy/)

   Note that these instructions are purely for those interested in participating in the development of **CIMTool**.
 They do not describe standard use of the tool for creating profiles.